-This technical name will be used for example for the display in the FirstSpirit Server and Project configuration (in case where no display name was defined for the module), for checking the module when updating and installing and for creating files and folders on the hard disk.
-The name which is assigned to the server component must be indicated in the database layer configuration, too (see Chapter 4.8.3.2 page 146).
+This technical name will be used for example for the display in the FirstSpirit ServerManager (in case where no display name was defined for the module), for checking the module when updating and installing and for creating files and folders on the hard disk.
+The name which is assigned to the server component must be indicated in the database layer configuration, too (see Chapter 4.9.3.2 page 163).

-<displayname>: This tag can be used for assigning an optional display name for the module (available from version 5.0R2 on).
+<displayname>: This tag can be used for assigning an optional display name for the module.
 If a display name is defined this will be shown in all FirstSpirit user interfaces, for example in the overview of modules of the FirstSpirit server (see Figure 4-7).
 The display name which is assigned to the web application component will also be used in the Project properties, are "Web components" (see Figure 4-11).
 The mandatory attribute <name> will still be used as unique technical name.
 If no display name is defined the technical name will be shown in the user interfaces.